atlasphp/Atlas.Orm/docs/_todo.md

+- persisting a RecordSet

 - removing relateds; cf. https://github.com/atlasphp/Atlas.Orm/issues/62

-- convert field to object and back again, e.g. Date object -- could be a be a method on a custom Record, or could be a TableEvents modifySelectedRow() then insert()/update() method.
+- convert field to object and back again, e.g. Date object -- could be a be a method on a custom Record

 - soft-deletion by marking a field -- method on a custom Record, then have the Mapper add "where('soft_deleted = ', false)";

-- multiple mappers using a single table -- NO

-- writing custom mapper methods
+- writing custom Mapper methods

+- overriding Row validation (e.g. to allow objects in Rows)

+- extending from your own Record, Row, Table, Mapper, Events classes

 - Single-table inheritance.
-This is stretching things a bit, since STI maps a *table* to an *inheritance structure*, which is probably more in the realm of domain logic (and a repository system) instead of persistence logic.
-  However, given a `content` table with a `type` column ...
+Given a `content` table with a `type` column ...

         ```
         <?php